michal-luczak/JobOffers-SpringBootApplication/README.md

 </ol>

 ## What I'm going to do in future
-There are many things that I'm going to do in this project in the future.
+There are many things that I want to implement in the future.
 Few of them:
 <ul>
-    <li>Hide the secrets (usernames and passwords for example to databases)</li>
     <li>Add more parameters to Offers like: Company icon, more details about the offers etc.</li>
     <li>Implement microservices architecture by using AWS, docker containerization and kafka for example</li>
     <li>Add roles ADMIN, USER etc. Admins would be able to remove offers</li>